The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 As you can see, the dashboard is pretty easy to navigate.
 You can easily find your way through numerous features and tools to accomplish your tasks.

-Let us proceed ahead and analyze how KWFinder fairs at conducting keyword research.
+Let us proceed and analyze how KWFinder fairs at conducting keyword research.

 2. Search by Keyword